10 Best Antivirus Software in 2024: Windows, Android, iOS, Mac

 • Premium apps for Android and iOS.

 Avira’s system optimization tools are some of the best on the market.
-While many antivirus products include tune-up tools designed to help your device run smoothly and free up hard drive space, Avira comes with the most advanced tune-up and clean-up tools bundled with an antivirus, including:
+While many antivirus products include tune-up tools designed to help your device run smoothly and free up hard drive space, Avira comes with one of the most advanced tune-up and clean-up tools bundled with an antivirus, including:

 • Startup optimizer.
 Saved a full 2 minutes from my PC’s start time!